fhoudebert/tabulon/DEVELOPMENT.md

 Tabulon instances exchanging a code over a real network) is the part only a manual test exercises.

-Open items, from `ANALYSE-JEU-DISTANCE.md`'s comparison: push/WebSocket
-instead of polling for the relay transport; a saved-contact address book for peer-to-peer; a match-resume story (would piggyback on the existing Save/Load format rather than invent a new one); and the WebRTC re-evaluation noted above.
+Open items, from the design comparison below: push/WebSocket instead of polling for the relay transport; a saved-contact address book for peer-to-peer; a match-resume story (persist `matchId` + side + transport with the game, piggybacking on the existing Save/Load format rather than inventing a new one); and the WebRTC re-evaluation noted above.

+### Design background

+Distilled from the original design analysis; kept here because it still explains *why* the current shape was chosen.

+- **The Jocly engine is transport-agnostic** — proven by
+  jocly-simple-match: `Match` exposes everything needed (`save()`, `load()`, `playMove()`, `getTurn()`, `userTurn()`, `abortUserTurn()`) without knowing anything about the network.
+Their whole "server" is a per-match text file (`fileio.php`) holding `{matchDetails, matchdata (= match.save()), time, key}`; the client polls while waiting (a full reload only on a fraction of the ticks) and, when `nbTurns` changed, loads the state *before* the last move then `playMove()`s it — so the opponent's move is animated instead of the board jumping to the final position.
+Player identity is just the `?player=a`/`?player=b` link; the `key` field is never actually verified — security rests entirely on the match id being unguessable.
+  That contract (matchId + serialized `match.save()` + move detection by turn count) is exactly what `HttpRelayChannel` reproduces.
+- **Transports considered, and why these two**: a relay (polling now, push/WebSocket as an upgrade path) is the shortest path and can reuse any existing jocly-simple-match instance — its cost is that *someone* hosts it, and the relay sees the moves.
+Peer-to-peer avoids any server;
+  WebRTC was ruled out empirically (see above), and without STUN/TURN it would not have connected anything plain TCP cannot reach anyway.
+  Also considered and set aside: a synced folder (Dropbox/Syncthing) as a mailbox — zero network code but latency and tooling assumptions on both sides; move-per-message over email/XMPP/Matrix — correspondence-play UX, no live feel.
+Both remain possible `RemoteChannel` implementations if ever wanted, which is the point of the interface.
+- **Minimal security posture, stated**: unguessable match ids (UUID-class) for the relay, the 128-bit token for peer sessions, and no claim of confidentiality — neither transport encrypts by itself (the relay is only as private as its HTTPS and its operator; the peer stream is plain TCP).

 ## Internationalization (i18n)

 `app/content/tabulon-i18n.js` holds an `en`/`fr` dictionary (`en` is the source of truth; unknown keys fall back to it).
+The locale comes from the **system** (`os.locale()` from plugin-os, falling back to `navigator.language`, then `en`; the bridge is imported as a namespace on purpose, so a missing export degrades instead of killing the page); the detected locale is shown in the About panel.
 Static HTML text is wired with `data-i18n` (`textContent`), `data-i18n-title` (`title`), or `data-i18n-placeholder` (`placeholder`) — `translateDom()` applies the dictionary to every element carrying one of these on `DOMContentLoaded`,